duckietown-ethz/proj-lfivop-ml/dt-object-detection-training/README.md

 # Duckietown Object Detection ML Training
 This README will give you some instructions on how to run the Duckietown object detection training either on your local computer or on _IDSC Rudolf_.
 Additionally, it will give you some Troubleshooting advice.

+## Instructions to prepare Workdir
+1. Create `workdir` directory somewhere on your local drive
+2. Copy contents of `workdir_sample` from REPO into local `workdir`
+3. Place any additional annotations and raw images for the training into the `workdir/raw_data` folder

 ## Instructions for running training on LOCALHOST

 ### Pre-flight checklist